mohamedaboabdallah/vision_based_vibration_analysis_machine_defects/README.md

 This step prepares the video data for the next stages of processing, ensuring that relevant features can be extracted from distinct time intervals.

 ---
+## Step 6: Frame-wise Feature Extraction

+In this step, we extract detailed features from each frame in the segmented videos.
+This allows us to analyze the dynamics of the vibration patterns over time, capturing more granular information about the behavior of the system.

+### 1. Process Overview

+- **Objective:** Extract specific features from each frame of the segmented videos.
+- **Features Extracted:** Optical flow, edge ratio, keypoints, and FFT peak values for every frame.
+- **Input Videos:** Segmented vibration videos (from Step 5) categorized into different states (`Bearing_fault`, `Normal_state`, `Unbalance_weight`), with each segment containing frames from the `front` and `angle` views.

+### 2. Feature Extraction Details

+- **Optical Flow:** Calculates the mean and standard deviation of optical flow between consecutive frames using the Farneback method.
+- **Edge Ratio:** Measures the ratio of edge pixels (detected by the Canny edge detector) to the total number of pixels in the frame.
+- **Keypoints:** Counts the number of keypoints detected using the SIFT algorithm.
+- **FFT Peak:** Extracts the peak value from the Fast Fourier Transform (FFT) of each frame, providing a measure of frequency components.

+Each feature is calculated for every frame in the segmented videos, allowing for a detailed analysis of each time slice.

+### 3. Output Structure

+The extracted features are saved in CSV files for each state (e.g., `Bearing_fault_framewise_features.csv`).
+Each row in the CSV represents the features of a single frame, with the following columns:

+- `video_name`: Name of the video.
+- `frame_index`: Index of the frame in the segment.
+- `mean_flow`: Mean optical flow between consecutive frames.
+- `std_flow`: Standard deviation of optical flow.
+- `edge_ratio`: Ratio of edge pixels to total pixels.
+- `keypoint_count`: Number of keypoints detected.
+- `fft_peak`: Maximum FFT magnitude (peak).
+- `view`: The view (e.g., `front` or `angle`).
+- `state`: The condition of the system (e.g., `Bearing_fault`).

+### Benefits of Frame-wise Feature Extraction

+- **Detailed Temporal Analysis:** Allows fine-grained analysis of vibrations by extracting features for each frame, capturing the dynamics over time.
+- **Comprehensive Data Representation:** The frame-wise features can be used for training machine learning models (e.g., CNNs) to predict system states based on individual frames.
+- **Granular Insights:** Provides detailed insights into the behavior of the system, such as how optical flow, edges, and keypoints evolve within each segment.

+This step prepares the dataset for the next stage of model training or analysis, ensuring a comprehensive representation of the video data at the frame level.

+---